 Since international standards such as System of National Accounts 2008 and European System of Accounts 2010are used in the production of the national accounts, the figures should be directly comparable with the accounts of other countries.
 However, the revisions policies of these countries should be examined before comparing data for back periods.
 Furthermore, during the coronavirus (COVID-19) pandemic, methodological differences in the measurement of non-market output have led to challenges in the comparability of GDP between countries.

 Data in the GDP statistical bulletins are consistent with our following outputs:

 The only inconsistencies occur when more timely monthly releases introduce revisions in advance of their incorporation into the later quarterly publications.
 For example, data are not always consistent with trade in goods as the UK trade release contains more up-to-date quarterly data.

-Inconsistencies with the Public Sector Accounts releases are also possible due to the different revisions policies being applied to these releases.
+Inconsistencies with the public sector accounts releases are also possible because of the different revisions policies being applied to these releases.

 When annual data first become available (in the February first quarterly estimate release) they contain revisions to previous quarter data.
 This introduces inconsistencies between the latest GDP first quarterly estimate data and sector and financial accounts data published in the earlier quarterly national accounts release.

 Another important aspect is the coherence between the three different approaches to the measurement of GDP, which are theoretically equal.
 However, since they are measured independently, statistical and measurement errors will mean that this is not the case.
 Further explanation is provided within the "Balancing process" section of this report.
 These issues also formed a major part of the article Monitoring the quality of the National Accounts (2008) (PDF, 338KB).